Net Heat Supplied to achieve given Cooling Rates for Thin Plates Solution

 Peak Temperature Reached at any Point in Material

-Go Peak Temperature Reached at a Distance of y = Ambient Temperature+(Net Heat Supplied per Unit Length*(Melting Temperature of Base Metal-Ambient Temperature))/((Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density of Metal*Thickness of the Metal*Specific Heat Capacity*Distance from the Fusion Boundary+Net Heat Supplied per Unit Length)
+Go Peak Temperature Reached at Some Distance = Ambient Temperature+(Net Heat Supplied Per Unit Length*(Melting Temperature of Base Metal-Ambient Temperature))/((Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density of Metal*Thickness of Filler Metal*Specific Heat Capacity*Distance from the Fusion Boundary+Net Heat Supplied Per Unit Length)

-Go Distance from the Fusion Boundary = ((Melting Temperature of Base Metal-Temperature Reached at a Distance of y)*Net Heat Supplied per Unit Length)/((Temperature Reached at a Distance of y-Ambient Temperature)*(Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density*Specific Heat Capacity*Thickness of the Metal)
+Go Distance from the Fusion Boundary = ((Melting Temperature of Base Metal-Temperature Reached at Some Distance)*Net Heat Supplied Per Unit Length)/((Temperature Reached at Some Distance-Ambient Temperature)*(Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density of Electrode*Specific Heat Capacity*Thickness of Filler Metal)

-Go Net Heat Supplied per Unit Length = ((Temperature Reached at a Distance of y-Ambient Temperature)*(Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density*Specific Heat Capacity*Thickness of the Metal*Distance from the Fusion Boundary)/(Melting Temperature of Base Metal-Temperature Reached at a Distance of y)
+Go Net Heat Supplied Per Unit Length = ((Temperature Reached at Some Distance-Ambient Temperature)*(Melting Temperature of Base Metal-Ambient Temperature)*sqrt(2*pi*e)*Density of Electrode*Specific Heat Capacity*Thickness of Filler Metal*Distance from the Fusion Boundary)/(Melting Temperature of Base Metal-Temperature Reached at Some Distance)

-Go Net Heat Supplied per Unit Length = Thickness of the Metal/sqrt(Cooling Rate of Thinplate/(2*pi*Thermal Conductivity*Density*Specific Heat Capacity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3)))
+Go Net Heat Supplied Per Unit Length = Thickness of Filler Metal/sqrt(Cooling Rate of Thin Plate/(2*pi*Thermal Conductivity*Density of Electrode*Specific Heat Capacity*((Temperature for Cooling Rate-Ambient Temperature)^3)))

-Go Thickness = Net Heat Supplied per Unit Length*sqrt(Cooling Rate/(2*pi*Thermal Conductivity*Density*Specific Heat Capacity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3)))
+Go Thickness = Net Heat Supplied Per Unit Length*sqrt(Cooling Rate of Thick Plate/(2*pi*Thermal Conductivity*Density of Electrode*Specific Heat Capacity*((Temperature for Cooling Rate-Ambient Temperature)^3)))

-Go Thermal Conductivity = Cooling Rate of Thinplate/(2*pi*Density*Specific Heat Capacity*((Thickness of the Metal/Net Heat Supplied per Unit Length)^2)*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3))
+Go Thermal Conductivity = Cooling Rate of Thin Plate/(2*pi*Density of Electrode*Specific Heat Capacity*((Thickness of Filler Metal/Net Heat Supplied Per Unit Length)^2)*((Temperature for Cooling Rate-Ambient Temperature)^3))

 Cooling rate for relatively thin plates

-Go Cooling Rate of Thinplate = 2*pi*Thermal Conductivity*Density*Specific Heat Capacity*((Thickness of the Metal/Net Heat Supplied per Unit Length)^2)*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3)
+Go Cooling Rate of Thin Plate = 2*pi*Thermal Conductivity*Density of Electrode*Specific Heat Capacity*((Thickness of Filler Metal/Net Heat Supplied Per Unit Length)^2)*((Temperature for Cooling Rate-Ambient Temperature)^3)

 Thickness of Base Metal using Relative Thickness Factor

-Go Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied per Unit Length/((Temperature to Calculate Cooling Rate-Ambient Temperature)*Density*Specific Heat Capacity))
+Go Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied Per Unit Length/((Temperature for Cooling Rate-Ambient Temperature)*Density of Electrode*Specific Heat Capacity))

-Go Net Heat Supplied = ((Thickness of the Metal/Relative Plate Thickness Factor)^2)*Density*Specific Heat Capacity*(Temperature to Calculate Cooling Rate-Ambient Temperature)
+Go Net Heat Supplied = ((Thickness of Filler Metal/Relative Plate Thickness Factor)^2)*Density of Electrode*Specific Heat Capacity*(Temperature for Cooling Rate-Ambient Temperature)

-Go Thermal Conductivity = (Cooling Rate*Net Heat Supplied per Unit Length)/(2*pi*((Temperature to Calculate Cooling Rate-Ambient Temperature)^2))
+Go Thermal Conductivity = (Cooling Rate of Thick Plate*Net Heat Supplied Per Unit Length)/(2*pi*((Temperature for Cooling Rate-Ambient Temperature)^2))

-Go Net Heat Supplied per Unit Length = (2*pi*Thermal Conductivity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^2))/Cooling Rate
+Go Net Heat Supplied Per Unit Length = (2*pi*Thermal Conductivity*((Temperature for Cooling Rate-Ambient Temperature)^2))/Cooling Rate of Thick Plate

 Cooling Rate for Relatively Thick Plates

-Go Cooling Rate = (2*pi*Thermal Conductivity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied per Unit Length
+Go Cooling Rate of Thick Plate = (2*pi*Thermal Conductivity*((Temperature for Cooling Rate-Ambient Temperature)^2))/Net Heat Supplied Per Unit Length

-Net Heat Supplied per Unit Length = Thickness of the Metal/sqrt(Cooling Rate of Thinplate/(2*pi*Thermal Conductivity*Density*Specific Heat Capacity*((Temperature to Calculate Cooling Rate-Ambient Temperature)^3)))
+Net Heat Supplied Per Unit Length = Thickness of Filler Metal/sqrt(Cooling Rate of Thin Plate/(2*pi*Thermal Conductivity*Density of Electrode*Specific Heat Capacity*((Temperature for Cooling Rate-Ambient Temperature)^3)))

 How heat transfer takes place near heat affected zone ?